FriedBreakfast/Psi/README.rst

 Several pieces of software are useful but not required for building Psi.

+* A readline-style library, used for line editing in the command-line interpreter.
+  There are several compatible libraries, the most widely used being `GNU Readline`_ but NetBSD libedit and MinGWEditLine_ also work.
+  The version of CMake on older Ubuntu, and presumably Debian, versions does not have proper multi-arch support so the CMake variable ``READLINE_LIB`` may have to be set manually.
 * Python_: Test wrapper scripts are written in Python, so most tests are dependent on a Python install being available.
 * Sphinx_: Required to build HTML and ePub documentation.